Ever gone through a mini heart attack when the potential client asks: “What are your rates?”

 Many six-figure income freelance writers charge between $1000-$1500 per blog post.

-But the case is slightly different for freelance copywriters.
+But the case is slightly different for a freelance copywriter vis-a-vis a content writer.

 Freelance medical copywriter Sarah Turner charges $2500 for web page content.
 “She combines marketing and biology to help clients get more patients.”